 That's number one.

-Number two, then all of a sudden, a lot of the Republicans, there were like six in the Senate that voted the year before on just the repeal part of the bill.
+Then all of a sudden, a lot of the Republicans, there were like six in the Senate that voted the year before on just the repeal part of the bill.

 They voted yes.

-Then when it matters, and it wasn't a show vote, they voted no.
+Then when it matters and it wasn't a show vote, they voted no.

 And I'm like, they don't even mean what they say.

-And but Paul Ryan walks away, couldn't stand the pressure.
+But Paul Ryan walks away, couldn't stand the pressure.

 I had to correct Trump, couldn't get him, you know.